FinAuditing: A Financial Taxonomy-Structured Multi-Document Benchmark for Evaluating LLMs

-The relationship extraction task aims to identify the structural relationships among financial elements in a filing.
-It assesses an LLM's ability to interpret hierarchical and compositional dependencies by aligning the document structure with the external taxonomy.
-This task reflects the LLMs' capacity for semantic understanding and structured data interpretation within the context of financial reporting.
+The relationship extraction task evaluates whether models can identify structural errors among financial elements by interpreting hierarchical and compositional dependencies between the filing and the external taxonomy.
+This task assesses the LLMs' capacity for semantic understanding and structured data interpretation within the financial reporting context.

-More specifically, given a relationship label space $L=\{l_1, l_2, l_3\}$ with the definitions for each relationship label, an XBRL filing $\mathcal{D}$, and a US-GAAP taxonomy $\mathcal{T}$.
-The goal of this task is to classify the relation type $r$ for two specific elements $e_1$ and $e_2$ based on $\mathcal{D}$ and $\mathcal{T}$.
-More specifically, we define three relation error types in $L$: (1) $l_1=Reversal$, occurs when the hierarchical relationship between sibling and child elements is mistakenly reversed; (2) $l_2=Inappropriateness$, indicates that a child element is incorrectly associated with an inappropriate parent element; and (3) $l_3=CombinationErr$, refers to an invalid combination of axis and member elements that violates the structural constraints defined in the taxonomy.
-Therefore, we formulate this task as follows.
+Formally, given a relation error type space $L$ with predefined semantic definitions, an XBRL filing $\mathcal{D}$, and the US-GAAP taxonomy $\mathcal{T}$, the task aims to classify the specific relation error type $\ell \in L$ between two specific elements $e_1$ and $e_2$, which are derived from the current XBRL filing $\mathcal{D}$, based on the information provided by $\mathcal{T}$.

+We define three relation error types $\{\ell_1,\ell_2,\ell_3\}$ in $L$: (1) \textit{Reversal}, which occurs when the hierarchical relationship between parent and child elements is mistakenly reversed; (2) \textit{Inappropriateness}, which indicates that a child element is incorrectly associated with an inappropriate parent element; and (3) \textit{CombinationErr}, which refers to an invalid combination of axis and member elements that violates the structural constraints defined in the taxonomy.
+We use the metrics, including \textit{Accuracy} (Acc), \textit{Macro Precision} (P), \textit{Macro Recall} (R), and \textit{Macro F1}, to evaluate the performance of this task.